 Once you have fetched the unlock key/code/token for your OEM Android device, follow the steps below to unlock the bootloader using fastboot.

-Step 5: Boot your device to Bootloader/Fastboot Mode
+Step 5: Boot Your Android Device into Bootloader/Fastboot Mode

 Before entering the fastboot commands for unlocking the bootloader, you need to boot your device to bootloader/fastboot mode.